MathyouMB/website/src/content/articles/how-to-make-code-reviews-less-painful.md

 - Use automated checks to catch low-hanging issues
 - Do a self-review before assigning someone else

-Those are all important — but I want to go deeper.
+Those are all important, but I want to go deeper.
 Here are my tips in no particular order:

 <br/>